Paulus Hook

 Paulus Hook is a community on the Hudson River waterfront in Jersey City, New Jersey.
 It is located 1 mi across the river from Manhattan.
 The name Hook comes from the Dutch word "hoeck", which translates to "point of land."
-This "point of land" has been described as an elevated area, the location of which today is bounded by Montgomery, Hudson, Dudley and Van Vorst Streets.
+This "point of land" has been described as an elevated area, the location of which today is bounded by Montgomery, Hudson, Dudley, and Van Vorst Streets.

 The neighborhood's main street is the north- and south-running Washington Street.
 The waterfront of Paulus Hook is located along the basin of the Morris Canal in a park with a segment of Liberty State Park.
 The Hudson-Bergen Light Rail has a Paulus Hook stop at Essex Street and the Liberty Water Taxi at Warren Street.
 The introduction of the light rail and development of office buildings on the Hudson Waterfront have brought more businesses to Morris Street including a number of restaurants with outdoor seating and small neighborhood shops.

 History

+Settlement

 The location that today is Paulus Hook originally was called Arressick or Arisheck Island by the earliest settlers after a corrupted Lenape term, possibly from Kaniskeck, meaning a long, grassy marsh, or meadow.